gjwgit/wajig/docs/README.md

 The home of wajig is [Togaware](https://wajig.togaware.com).
-A basic introduction to wajig is also available on [Read The Docs](https://wajig.readthedocs.io/en/latest/) with extensive documentation available from the [GNU/Linux Survival Guide](https://togaware.com/linux/survivor/wajig.html).
+A basic introduction to wajig is also available on [Read The Docs](https://wajig.readthedocs.io/en/latest/) with extensive documentation available from the [GNU/Linux Desktop Survival Guide](https://togaware.com/linux/survivor/wajig.html).
 To support the project together with the extensive guide to using Debian and Ubuntu GNU/Linux visit [Togaware](https://togaware.com/gnulinux/).
 The source